- Apprentices can be anyone over the age of 16 and not in full time education.

 Apprentices and the National Minimum Wage (NMW)

-Apprentices under 19 years or 19 years and over and in the first year of their apprenticeship are entitled to £2.68 per hour until October 2014 when the rate will increase to £2.73 per hour.
+Apprentices under 19 years or 19 years and over and in the first year of their apprenticeship are entitled to £2.73 per hour (as of October 2014).
 However, the employer may choose to pay the apprentice at a higher rate.

 Once the apprentice reaches 19 years and has completed the first year of the apprenticeship the employer must pay the full NMW rate.